gabriel-hahn/react-micro-example/README.md

-# React Micro Project Example
+# React Micro Frontends examples

-Example of microservices infrastructure for React applications.
+Example of micro frontends infrastructure for React applications.
 In this project we have three examples:

 - NPM based: